-Your contract remains inforce if the net cash surrender value can pay the monthly deductions.
+Your contract remains inforce if the net cash surrender value can cover the monthly deductions from Your contract fund.
 In addition, during the minimum premium period, Your contract will remain inforce as long as You meet the applicable minimum premium requirements.
 However, the contract can lapse (1) during the minimum premium period if You do not meet the minimum premium requirement and (2) after the minimum premium period no matter how much You pay in premiums, if the net cash surrender value is insufficient to pay the monthly deductions (subject to the grace period).
-The net cash surrender value is the contract fund minus any surrender charges minus any contract debt.
 See "Your Contract Can Lapse" on page 58.